NilBiescas/Synthesis_Project/README.md

 ## Performance

 Our models have shown promising results in optimizing the task assignment process.
 The Random Forest model achieved an **Average Accuracy: 0.82%**, **Average Recall: 0.79** and **Average F1-Score: 0.80**, and the MLP model achieved y%.
 We continue to improve and optimize these models.
-The performance measures are based on both the accuracy of the task assignment and the improvement in efficiency.
+The performance measures are based on the accuracy of the task assignment.

 ## How to Contribute